leen-neel/and249-blog/src/content/blog/my-experience-with-astro.md

 ---
-layout: '../../layouts/BlogLayout.astro'
-title: 'My experience with Astro 🚀'
+title: "My experience with Astro 🚀"
-description: 'After a lot of procrastination, I have finally gotten around in using Astro, and I do hate my past self for procrastinating this much.'
+description: "After a lot of procrastination, I have finally gotten around in using Astro, and I do hate my past self for procrastinating this much."
-pubDate: '12.28.2022'
+pubDate: "12.28.2022"
-heroImage: 'astro.jpg'
+heroImage: "astro.jpg"
-category: 'Web dev'
+category: "Web dev"
 draft: false
 tags:
   - web dev
   - programming
   - astro
 ---

 I first heard about [Astro](https://astro.build/) from [FireShip's video](https://www.youtube.com/watch?v=dsTXcSeAZq8) last year and didn't really pay any heed to it.
 In my defence I was relatively new to the field and didn't care about my websites being super fast.
 But hey, it's about time I started caring about it and boy did Astro exceed my expectations.
 In the past few months I've tinkered around with it and it's been an amazing experience.